ExFed/exfed.github.io/_posts/2020-04-23-good-infrastructure.markdown

-So that means, as an engineer concerned with designing infrastructure, the highest praise I could receive is being told that my designs are invisible, fogotten, or otherwise taken for granted.
+So that means, as an engineer concerned with designing infrastructure, the highest praise I could receive is being told that my designs are invisible, forgotten, or otherwise taken for granted.
 Why did I ever choose this thankless field, again?